 Kakunodate and Samurai village

-Kakunodan is an old town on the inland side of Akita City.
+Kakunodan is an old town on the inland side of Akita Prefecture.
 Here, the residential town of the Samurai in the era of the Tokugawa shogunate is preserved.
 If you walk here, you can enjoy the atmosphere of the samurai's era.

 There is a square between the section where the samurai lived and the section where the townspeople lived.
 This square was set up so that fire could not reach the town of the Samurai even if a fire occurred in the streets of townspeople.
 Cherry blossoms will bloom here and there in the late April in the town of Samurai.